 - Monthly budget projections for the upcoming year.

 The decision whether or not to rent or own ultimately comes down to several factors.
 Organizational outlook, fundraising and grant opportunities, and market stability, among others, each play a part in determining the best path forward for any nonprofit.
 Be sure to take the time necessary to engage with experts, develop a plan to determine whether it makes more sense to rent or buy property.

-R.O.I Properties is an experienced nonprofit real estate brokerage who has decades of experience helping nonprofits find their ideal home.
-Contact our expert team today for a free assessment to determine whether buying or renting your dream space is right for your organization.
+R.O.I.
+Properties is an experienced nonprofit real estate brokerage in Arizona who has decades of experience helping nonprofits find their ideal home.
+Contact our expert team today for a free assessment to determine whether buying or renting your dream space in Arizona is right for your organization.